const-ae/lemur/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of lemur is to enable easy analysis of multi-condition single-cell data.
-Lemur fits latent embedding regression, which means it tries to find the PCA embedding for each condition and parameterizes the transition from one embedding to another.
-For this task, lemur uses geodesic regression on the Grassmann manifold, which is solved efficiently using tangent-space linear modeling.
-The result is an interpretable model of the gene expression for arbitrary experimental designs that can be expressed using a design matrix.
+The goal of `lemur` is to enable easy analysis of multi-condition single-cell data. `lemur` fits a latent embedding regression model, which means it tries to find a PCA-like embedding for each condition and parameterizes the transition from one embedding to another.
+For this task, `lemur` uses geodesic regression on a Grassmann manifold, which is solved efficiently using tangent-space linear modeling. `lemur` works with arbitrary experimental designs that can be expressed using a design matrix.
+The result is an interpretable model of the gene expression patterns.

 ![Schematic of the matrix decomposition at the core of LEMUR](man/figures/equation_schematic.png)

 ## Installation

-Lemur depends on features from [`glmGamPoi`](https://github.com/const-ae/glmGamPoi) which are only available in the development version, so please install `glmGamPoi` from GitHub before proceeding with lemur’s installation:
+`lemur` depends on features from [`glmGamPoi`](https://github.com/const-ae/glmGamPoi) which are only available in the development version, so please install `glmGamPoi` from GitHub before proceeding with lemur’s installation: